top of page

 BIO + STATEMENT

 Holly Tharnish lives and works in Omaha, Nebraska.
 She received her Bachelor of Fine Arts degree from the University of Nebraska-Omaha with a minor in art history in 2019.
 She attended UNO with a Susan Thompson Buffett Foundation Scholarship.
 During her time at UNO, she was featured in multiple student exhibitions, earned a Bertha Mengedoht Hatz Memorial Scholarship for Artistic Excellence as well as a Wanda Ewing Memorial Scholarship.
-She was the 2018-2019 Vice President of the UNO Art Club and curated student exhibitions for the organization.
+She was the Vice President of the UNO Art Club and curated student exhibitions for the organization.
 In 2018, Holly helped create Benson's Oceanside Mural near the intersection of Maple and 63rd streets.
 Holly's first solo exhibition at the Florence Mill Museum and Art-Loft Gallery commenced in September 2019 as the year's recipient of the Conner Meigs Art Award.
 The show focused on her own self-realization within the scope of her vast family history.
+Holly has been a member artist at the Artists' Cooperative Gallery in Omaha's Downtown Old Market since 2021, sitting on the Board since 2022.
+There, she has organized several exhibitions showcasing artwork by Omaha-area college students, as well as leading the curation of ACG's 2024 Emerging Artists Exhibition.
+She is also an exhibiting artist at MoonRise Gallery in Elkhorn, Nebraska.

 Artist Statement